 To be eligible for admission to one of the three Ph.D. programs, a student must have completed a master's degree in geography or a related discipline.
 In addition to the typical required standard test scores (GRE and TOEFL for international applicants), it is important for all applicants to contact a faculty member in the department who will serve as major advisor of the student after a student is admitted to the program.

-Each doctoral student will have her/his program tailored to meet the academic goals agreed upon in consultation with the PhD advisor, with the approval of the graduate program coordinator, the department chair, and the dean of the Graduate College.
-All programs will include the necessary core, skills, specialization, and internal and external elective courses.
+Each PhD student must complete a minimum of 31 hours of course work at the doctoral level and a minimum of 15 hours of dissertation research.
+A student’s program is tailored to the special interests and needs of the student in consultation with the major advisor of the student, with the approval of the graduate program coordinator, the department chair, and the dean of the Graduate College.
+Course work includes the necessary core courses, skill courses, specialization courses, and internal and external elective courses.

 Example Course Outlines in the Three Ph.D.
 Programs:

 1. Course Outline of Ph.D.
 Program in Geography

 2. Course Outline of Ph.D.
 Program in Geographic Education

 3. Course Outline of Ph.D.
 Program in Geographic Information Science